tomshaw/electricgrid/README.md

 7. **Letter Search**: This feature allows you to search data based on specific letters in the specified columns.

-8. **Toggleable Columns**: Hide and show columns useful for customizing the grid to focus on the most relevant data.
+8. **Toggleable Columns**: Hide or show columns useful for focusing on the most relevant data.

 9. **Themes**: Uses a single blade template under 230 lines of html making it super easy to theme.